vivianyrguo/vivianyrguo.github.io/README.md

 # vivianyrguo.github.io
 see  [website](https://vivianyrguo.com/)
 ### About
-- personal website version 2023 - 2024
+- personal website version
 - for solidifying general learning related to JS from my prev co-op term

-### Todo
-- figure out a cleaner way to present the about section